Reconciliation Dialogue Workshops

-- Increase understanding of our shared histories, starting with the history and intergenerational impacts of the Indian Residential School system.
+- Increased understanding of our shared history, including the legacy and inter-generational impacts of the Indian Residential School system

-- Build resilient, mutually beneficial relationships within and among diverse communities.
+- An opportunity to build resilient, mutually beneficial relationships within and among diverse communities

-Each workshop will create a safe space for participants to share personal stories, discuss visions for a better future, and to develop individual and collective reconciliation action plans.
-The workshop begins in a large circle with introductions of the participants, the work of Reconciliation Canada and the shared history of the Indian Residential School system and current reality of inter-generational impacts.
-Afterwards, the attendees form smaller circles to discuss the meaning of reconciliation, share personal experiences and insights, and to explore the role they can play in it based on their particular set of strengths, skills and abilities.
+Each workshop creates a safe space for participants to share personal experiences of reconciliation, discuss visions for a better future, and to develop individual and collective reconciliation action plans.
+The workshop begins in a large circle with introductions of the participants, the work of Reconciliation Canada and the shared Canadian history of the Indian Residential School system and current reality of inter-generational impacts.
+Afterwards, the attendees form smaller circles to discuss the meaning of reconciliation, share personal experiences and insights, and explore the role they can play in it based on their particular set of strengths, skills and abilities.

-Dependent on the scope of the workshop, participants may include Survivors, Indigenous leaders, policy-makers, community leaders, multi-cultural and faith groups, and other interested community members.
-Some workshops target specific demographic and professional groups and can be tailored to the interests of young adults or corporate leaders, for example.
+Dependent on the scope of the workshop, participants may include community leaders from a diverse range of cultural and professional backgrounds.
+The Reconciliation Dialogue Workshops are flexible to target specific demographic, community and professional groups and can be tailored to include the interests and goals of the group.